yuanyue-liu-group/EDI/README.md

 ### Step 1: Prepare inputs for DFT calculation by QE
 Electron-defect matrix elements calculations need unperturbed wavefunctions from primitive cell and Kohn-Sham potentials from pristine and defective supercells.
+Therefore, user need to prepare the input files for scf and nscf calculations by QE pw.x.

-**Output directory structure:**
+**inputs for DFT calculations by QE:**

 | File | Description | Key dependency |
 |------|-------------|----------------|